Test-writing playbook¶

 - when enabled, permits shrinking the filled memory area to just the aggressors and the victimnr_rows

 - number of rows to conduct the experiment over.
-This is the number of aggressor rows.
-Victim rows will be 2 times fewer than this number.
-For example, to perform hammering for 32 victim rows, use 34 as the parameter valueread_count_step
+This is the number of aggressor rowsThe number of victim rows will be lower by 2; for example, to perform hammering for 32 victim rows, use 34 as the parameter value

-- this is how much to increment the hammer count between multiple tests for the same row.
-This is the number of hammers on single side (total number of hammers on both sides is 2x this value)initial_read_count
+- this is how much to increment the hammer count between multiple tests for the same rowThis is the number of hammers on a single side (total number of hammers on both sides is 2x this value)

 - hammer count for the first test for a given row.
 Defaults toread_count_step

-if unspecified.distance
+if unspecifieddistance

 - distance between aggressors and victim.
-Defaults to 1.baseline
+Defaults to 1baseline

-- location of the first of two dummy rows used for baselining.iters_per_row
+- location of the first of two dummy rows used for baseliningiters_per_row

 - number of times the hammer count is incremented for each row